GitExl/CTViewer/README.md

 - `,` render exits
 - `.` render treasures

-Information about exits and treasure items is displayed when the mouse is over them.
+Information about exits, treasure and actors is displayed when the mouse is over them.
 You can move to another scene or world by clicking on exits.
+Clicking on an actor will dump debug information about them to `stdout`.

 ## Examples